No More “M-Word” or, Why Healthcare Marketing Can No Longer Be Evil

 It was this unique experience that laid my foundation in healthcare marketing.
 From then on, I worked within the intersection of operations, planning, communications, and brand, across different states, as well as within different service lines.
 It was here that I began to see the bigger picture — Healthcare needed marketing, but not as sales.

 I’m happy to say that since then I’ve seen a shift in how healthcare views marketing.
-Healthcare has gradually acknowledged that marketing efforts are not an untouchable sales function — they are a strategic approach.
+Healthcare has gradually acknowledged that marketing efforts are not an untouchable sales function — they are a strategic approach, thanks to this, I was also able to find the best Zenith ankle brace.

 But, we’re still behind.
 Other industries long ago embraced offering marketing tools that make life easier for customers; bringing marketing strategists to the table when developing products and services, where they’d be offered and how; and aligning messages to audience segments, rather than mass communicate awareness messages only.